OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 We currently support Spanish, English, Portuguese and French, but we are open to adding new languages as users' needs arise.

 Our focus right now is growing in Latin America, specifically Argentina, Chile, Colombia, and the Caribbean.
-With this in mind we would love some help with **pictogram localization**, that is to say, to have pictograms translated **based on each country/region-specific culture and Spanish variety**.
+Because of that, we would love some help with **pictogram localization**, that is to say, to have pictograms translated **based on each country/region-specific culture and Spanish variety**.
 For example, we know that a car 🚗 is commonly *carro* in México but *auto* or *coche* in Argentina.

 ## As a manual tester